khval/AmosKittens/compatibility/AMOS_data.md

 **Amosteroids.AMOS**

-Game start, but the atroids are not moving. some glitches here and there is expected.
+Game is not playable

+Problems:

+* the starship is not moving, and can't be controlled.
+* Something strange happened when asteroid collide with spaceship.

 **Castle_Amos.AMOS**

-The game is playable.
+Game is playable.

 Problems: